MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ### Room Left

-The Room Left handler is invoked every time a player leaves the Room.
+The Room Left handler is invoked every time a player leaves the room.
 The following **CloudScript** handler will intercept such event.

 ```javascript
 // Triggered automatically when a player leaves a Photon room